-As noted in the March 31, 2012 Outreach Education and Marketing report to the Department of Public Service ("DPS") Office of Outreach, Education and Marketing, the SBDI Program marketing objective is tied to the Company's Green Team awareness campaign.
+As noted in the March 31, 2013 report by the Department of Public Service ("DPS") Office of Outreach, Education and Marketing, the marketing objective of the Program is tied to the Company's Green Team awareness campaign.
 If awareness can be raised among business customers with Green Team branding, the personal call to participate will be met with less skepticism.
 On this tactical level, call-to-action messaging will be directly relevant to the Green Team messaging.

 The Company will produce and run traditional media, online media, community outreach and other broad reach strategies to specifically support the SBDI program.
-The media distribution will be focused either on geographic targeting or vertical targets such as retail, restaurants, warehousing, light industrial, religious, educational, parking/automotive facilities and fitness.
+The media distribution will be focused either on geographic targeting and vertical targets such as retail, restaurants, warehousing, light industrial, religious, educational, parking/automotive facilities and fitness centers.
 The creative will be focused on successful peer program participants.

 Targeted marketing campaigns delivered through traditional direct mail, email, and search engine marketing will be produced by the Company on a turnkey basis.
-This allows the contractor to be in complete control of the timing and process to maximize their resources.
+This allows the IC to be in complete control of the timing and process to maximize their resources.